|carwow price from||£20,305|

 The Motability Scheme is a great way of keeping mobile if you or a loved one has a disability.
-It covers everything from electric wheelchairs to wheelchair adapted cars.
-Here however, we’ll cover the standard models available on the scheme.
-To qualify, you have to be claiming one of various benefits – Disability Living Allowance, Personal Independence Payment, War Pensioners’ Motability Supplement, or the Armed Forces Independence Payment – and to have 12 months left on your award.
-Your monthly payment doesn’t just cover the car, it also bundles together insurance (up to two named drivers), servicing, roadside assistance and the cost of any modifications (hand controls, wheelchair hoists etc) made to the car.
+It covers everything from electric wheelchairs to wheelchair-adapted cars.
+To qualify, you have to be claiming one of various benefits – Disability Living Allowance (DLA), Personal Independence Payment (PIP), War Pensioners’ Motability Supplement (WPMS) or the Armed Forces Independence Payment (AFIP) – and have at least 12 months remaining on your award.
+The Motability Scheme doesn’t just cover the cost of the car, either – it includes insurance (for up to two named drivers), servicing, roadside assistance and the cost of any modifications (like hand controls and wheelchair hoists).
+The only thing you pay for is the petrol.

 |carwow price from||£18,463|